Convergence of backpropagation with momentum for network architectures with skip connections

 The major utility of introducing $Q^k$ is that it provides a simple bound when acting on $E^k$.
 Specifically, using (\ref{defq}) , (\ref{itdef}), and (\ref{taudef}), it is straightforward to show

 \begin{theorem} There exists a universal constant $C>0$ such that

 \end{theorem}

-\begin{proof} We show (\ref{th1bnd}) follows through three steps: (1) finding a recurrence relation, with respect to the ordering of hidden layers, for $Q^k(H^k_n)$, (2) finding a similar relation for $\Delta H^{k+1}$, and (3) comparing the two relations.
+\begin{proof} We show (\ref{th1bnd}) follows through three steps: (1) finding a recurrence relation, with respect to the ordering of hidden layers, for $Q^k(H^k_n)$ and $Q^k(E^k)$; (2) finding a similar relation for $\Delta H_n^{k+1}$ and $\Delta E^{k+1}$; and (3) comparing the two relations.